 With that in mind, we’ll focus on practical tips you can use to prevent and eliminate the effects of urine, feces, vomit and other pet stains that your “best friend” left for you.

 Tip #1.
 Understand your pet’s behavior so you can correct it.

-Dogs and cats tend to urinate or defecate in the same spot or spots, primarily as a way of marking their territory.
-They do this in order to reinforce their smell or to cover up the odor of another animal.
-Of course, they don’t realize that they’re “marking” all over your favorite Oriental rug and upsetting you in the process.
+Dogs and cats tend to urinate or defecate in the same spot or spots, primarily to mark their territory.
+They do this to reinforce their smell or to cover up the odor of another animal.
+Of course, they don’t realize they’re “marking” all over your favorite Oriental rug and upsetting you.
 If you can help it, you want to prevent your dog or cat from staining your Oriental rug in the first place.
 One way to discipline your pets not to soil your rug is crate training.
 This time-tested method will condition the animal to use the bathroom outside and discourage it from doing so inside your home.
-Another option is creating a designated area in your home where your pet can do his or her “business” without ruining your Oriental rug.
+Another option is creating a designated area in your house where your pet can do his or her “business” without ruining your Oriental rug.